Voce d’Amore (Voice of Love)

 • In Corvara, Margherita and Francesco take a reflective hike in the Dolomites, deepening their bond amid looming threats.

 • In Cortina d’Ampezzo, Margherita and Laura discuss Giovanni’s unsettling fixation on their work.
-Laura jokes about Francesco’s eyes but is visibly concerned.
+Laura jokes about Francesco’s gaze but is visibly concerned.

-• Letizia Puccini, the seasoned director of Rome’s Palazzo dell’Opera, subtly encourages Margherita and Francesco’s artistry, hinting at opportunities for future public duets.
+• Letizia Rinaldi, seasoned director of Milan's Palazzo dell’Opera, subtly encourages Margherita and Francesco’s artistry, hinting at future public duets.

 Act 2: Il Ritmo dell’Amore (The Rhythm of Love)

-• Under Pietro’s blessing, Margherita and Francesco’s secret love blossoms in Florence, whispered in cafés and silent opera halls.
-Together, they perform “Sotto il cielo di Firenze” (Beneath the Sky of Florence).
+• Under Pietro’s blessing, Margherita and Francesco’s secret love blossoms in Florence.
+They perform “Sotto il cielo di Firenze” (Beneath the Sky of Florence) at Teatro del Maggio.

-• In Siena, they wander the medieval streets, sharing intimate moments amid the energy of the Palio, their bond quietly strengthening.
+• In Siena, they wander medieval streets during the Palio, sharing intimate moments as their bond quietly strengthens.

-• In Pienza, the couple explores Renaissance streets and serene countryside, their tender moments deepening their clandestine romance amid the town’s timeless charm.
+• In Pienza, the couple explores Renaissance streets and serene countryside, deepening their clandestine romance amid timeless charm.

-• In San Gimignano, Margherita and Francesco roam medieval towers and cobblestone streets, continuing to nurture their love in quiet intimacy.
+• In San Gimignano, they roam medieval towers and cobblestone streets, continuing to nurture their love in quiet intimacy.

-• Along the Amalfi Coast, their relationship grows stronger.
-They stroll through lemon groves, cruise the sparkling sea, and swim in hidden coves.
+• Along the Amalfi Coast, their relationship grows stronger as they stroll through lemon groves, cruise the sparkling sea, and swim in hidden coves.

-• In Cinque Terre, they perform “Vento di Mare” (Wind of the Sea) in a seaside chapel, blending music and natural beauty.
+• In Cinque Terre, they perform “Vento di Mare” (Wind of the Sea) in a seaside chapel, blending music with the natural beauty of the coast.

 • In Sicily, at a coastal church near Mount Etna, Margherita sings “Luce di Sicilia” (Light of Sicily), sharing a serene evening under the stars with Francesco.

-• Padre Antonio Marchetti serves as a spiritual guide and moral anchor in Rome, offering wisdom and solace to characters grappling with personal and ethical dilemmas.
+• Padre Antonio Marchetti serves as a spiritual guide and moral anchor in Milan, offering wisdom and solace to those facing personal and ethical dilemmas.

 • In Edinburgh, Margherita performs “Il Cuore di Scozia” (The Heart of Scotland), blending Celtic motifs with Italian operatic soul, while Francesco watches in admiration.